95ulisse/hedit/README.md

   $ python --version # This should be Python 2.*
   ```

-Once you have satisfied all the dependencies, you can compile by issuing a simple `make`.
+Once you have satisfied all the dependencies, you can compile with `cmake`.

 ```
 $ git clone --recursive https://github.com/95ulisse/hedit.git
 $ cd hedit
+$ mkdir build && cd build
+$ cmake -DCMAKE_BUILD_TYPE=Release ..
 $ make
-# make install
 ```

-The build output is in the `out` folder.
+The build output is in the `build` folder.

 ## Documentation